I’ll be listening to my friends talk about their newfound interest.

 Trust me, there are PLENTY of other guys who are nice, sweet, and smart.

-If he does hear you out and understand where you are coming from, then stay.
+If he does hear you out and understand where you are coming from, then I’d say it’s worth giving it a shot with him.

 So don’t be afraid to date but don’t rush in ready to give your all to just any guy and don’t invest any more than you have to by giving someone too many chances when you should have listened to your inner-cringe.